brc20pm/documentation/docs/Introducing.md

 ### Development background
 - In March 2023, the Bitcoin network underwent a landmark change with the release of the Ordinals protocol.
 Domo then proposed the BRC20 standard, which specifies a method for seamlessly running tokens and NFTs on the Bitcoin network.
 - In May 2023, with the rise of Unisat, MagicEden and other platforms, a flourishing Bitcoin ecosystem was rapidly formed.
 While these advancements advance Bitcoin’s token mechanics, they lack a key component—developer programming autonomy.
 - ORD Script was born from this vision.
 It is a revolutionary tool that unlocks endless possibilities for developers.
-Like Ethereum's Smart Script, OrdScript makes it possible to develop and execute decentralized applications in the BRC20 standard.
+Like Ethereum's Smart Script, BRC20pm makes it possible to develop and execute decentralized applications in the BRC20 standard.
 However, what makes it unique is that it uses JavaScript, a language well-known among developers for its ubiquity and ease of use.
 - ORD Script is designed to make anything you imagine possible.
 It brings the versatility of Ethereum smart scripts to the reliable, secure Bitcoin network, but with a twist – using JavaScript.
 This approach not only makes blockchain development easier, but also opens up new horizons for innovation that were previously limited to more complex programming languages.

 ### Conclusion

-**OrdScript** is an important extension of the BRC20 standard.
+**BRC20pm** is an important extension of the BRC20 standard.
 It is not only an enhancement to the existing standard, but also a bridge that perfectly combines the stability of Bitcoin with the innovation of modern blockchain technology.
-Through OrdScript, developers can deploy complex smart scripts on the Bitcoin network, conduct cross-chain transactions, and even develop and manage decentralized applications while maintaining the core security and decentralization of the Bitcoin network.
+Through BRC20pm, developers can deploy complex smart scripts on the Bitcoin network, conduct cross-chain transactions, and even develop and manage decentralized applications while maintaining the core security and decentralization of the Bitcoin network.

 ## What can it do?